Language selection

 Mission specialist

-Jeremy Hansen is a fighter pilot in the Royal Canadian Air Force.
+Jeremy Hansen is a former fighter pilot and an active member of the Royal Canadian Air Force.
 He worked as capcom – the voice between the ground and the ISS – for many years at NASA's Mission Control Center.
 He is the first Canadian to have led a NASA astronaut class.
-Artemis II is his first assignment as an astronaut.
+Artemis II was his first assignment as an astronaut.

 Read full bio of Jeremy Hansen